kimjiy9607/portfolio-template/README.md

-This is Jiyoon's remote branch

 ## How to use
 1. Clone/Download the repo.
 2. Run  ``` npm install ```.
 4. Run ```npm start``` to spin the up the local dev server port 3000.(http://localhost:3000).

+##Checking
+This is Jiyoon's remote branch